UPDATE: This post is updated yearly with the latest carve.

 I don't want to P.T.
 Barnum this too much, but STEP RIGHT UP!

-A blog post 20 YEARS in the making!
+A blog post 20+ YEARS in the making!

 One of my earliest Halloween memories, and a tradition I’ve maintained over the years, was when I was taught how to carve a pumpkin.
 I remember it vividly: my mother had placed some newspaper out in the backyard (for easy clean up) on a crisp, late October day.
 She pre-cut the pumpkin lid for me, and then gave me a slotted metal kitchen spoon and told me about the need to remove the ‘guts and seeds” from the inside.
 The pumpkin had been purchased earlier in the month, but kept in the un-insulated garage, and in an upstate-pre-global-warming-Fall, the inside was frosty.
 My fingers stung with cold as I scraped the inside out.

-After the hard work, came my favorite part: choosing the face.
-Inspired by many a Beistle bulletin board decoration and, perhaps, the Halloween party scene from It’s the Great Pumpkin Charlie Brown, my young self was obsessed with a ‘standard’ jack o’ lantern face: two triangles for eyes; a triangle for a nose; and a jaggy-zig-zag smile for a mouth.
+was obsessed with a ‘standard’ jack o’ lantern face: two triangles for eyes; a triangle for a nose; and a jaggy-zig-zag smile for a mouth.
 To this day, the musty smell of a sliced pumpkin brings this memory and more rushing back.

 For all the years I've been carving pumpkins, I don't vary my output much.
 I'm like Andy Warhol painting Campbell’s soup cans, or Monet's haystack period: repeating the image year after year in an attempt to achieve the quintessential jack o’ lantern face— and therefore perfection.

-Once a parking lot, now magically a pumpkin farm.
+Once a parking lot, now magically a pumpkin farm. |

 AllHallowSteve's Personal Pumpkin Carving Code:

-1. The pumpkin must be real.
+- The pumpkin must be real.
 No fake foam.
 The real pumpkin can be purchased anywhere: a pumpkin patch farm; a farmer’s market; a grocery store, a parking lot.
 Doesn’t matter.
 But it DOES need to be a real pumpkin.

-2. The pumpkin has to have a stem.
+- The pumpkin has to have a stem.
 This is more aesthetic preference over function.
 Though a full stem makes removing the lid to light and extinguish the candle MUCH easier.

-3. No stencils.
+- No stencils.
 The carving is to be done freehand.
 I will allow myself to draw what I'm going to do on the pumpkin skin prior to carving.
 This is done lightly with a ballpoint pen (because water and a paper towel makes 'erasing' the ink after the carve, easier).

-5. The pumpkin is always lit up on Halloween night.
+So NO TOOLS!
+Nope.
+One steak knife.
+Serrated.
+That's it.
+(And a metal slotted kitchen spoon for scooping out the majority of the pumpkin guts). - The pumpkin is always lit up on Halloween night.
 I usually point it out a window, or put it on the front porch, or some other type of sentry position.
 Just to keep the monsters away.

-20 YEARS OF JACK O' LANTERNS
+20+ YEARS OF JACK O' LANTERNS

 Here's how this works: the photos are side by side for each year below.
 Left side is the inspiration, right side is the actual carve I did.
 If I couldn't remember the inspiration, I included a photo of the pumpkin in the light.
-If only had one photo, I just duplicated it in both boxes.
+If I only had one photo, I just duplicated it in both boxes.

-To be honest: I don't have 20 consecutive years.
+To be honest: I don't have 20+ consecutive years.
 Various reasons for that: taking pictures pre-digital camera was difficult, and costly.
 Now, we always have a camera in our phone.
 Then?
 Notsomuch.

 Also: sometimes events occurred that prevented me from either capturing the carve or carving altogether.
 Weddings, funerals, parties, family, friends, events.
 To quote Professor Dumbledore, "It does not do to dwell on dreams and forget to live."